yanmagale/twitter-event-audience/README.md

 ```

 # Next Steps
-- Deploy to Heroku or other online service
-- Receive a especific hastag to seach
+- Receive a especific hastag in client-side to seach